DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 You will need to come to England on a visa listed in this section to be eligible for IRP.
 You must have applied for your visa from outside the UK.

 Most teachers will need a Skilled Worker visa.
-Other eligible visas are:
+Eligible visas are:

 * [Skilled Worker visa](https://www.gov.uk/skilled-worker-visa)